 Wall Washing Lights

-If you don't wish to include chandelier lighting or any other kind of light fixtures in your home lighting theme and want to use recessed lights as the only illuminating source, then you can always opt for this technique.
-As their name suggests, these lights are faced downwards and they illuminate the entire room.
 The spacing of the lights will vary based on the design that you will choose.
-No matter which design you choose, make sure that you space them in such a way that the sides of one light should overlap with the other.
+No matter what you choose, ensure that you space them in such a way that the sides of one light should overlap with the other.
 If you're using only down lighting, then maintain at least 25 sq ft of floor distance, between the two lamps.

-According to some experts, another simple rule that you can use to calculate the required spacing, is by measuring the height of the ceiling and dividing it by two.
+According to some experts, another rule to calculate the spacing, is by measuring the height of the ceiling and dividing it by two.
 The figure that comes as an answer (in feet) is the distance that you would want to maintain between two lighting fixtures.
-In case of a lower ceiling or drop ceiling, which is typically only 6 to 7 feet high, you need to space the lights more sparingly.
+For a lower or drop ceiling, which is typically 6 to 7 feet high, space the lights more sparingly.